 Prometheus and clay

 Time is the first and final resource determining what you can actually build.
 The four undergraduate years are probably the last chance in your life for free exploration, but that freedom must be rationed by you alone.
 You might be the next Bohemian-dance virtuoso, but a few short years may not suffice to fuse computer science with Bohemian dance.
 I have a good deal of sympathy for people like this.
 A decade ago seniors still had time to roam the ‘pan-computer’ playground, while in the ‘thoroughly collapsed’ era, the curtain has fallen and miracles are not allowed.
-Every item in this or that Life Guide will consume nearly all your hours.
-We can only pick a handful of pursuits and hope for the best.
+One can only forget the vastness of the sky, picking a single pursuit and hoping for the best.
 I know no much about the status quo: only one year ago, when I started drafting this post, Copilot-generated freaks had not flooded ranking lists or even hackathons.

 For concrete advice on how to create, see ByVoid’s slides.

 Work or any act of creation derives its value from what it offers others, not from private whim.
-Your pet project may be a beautiful hack or a mere trinket, and that is a lovely mistake.
-The world grows more complex, the industry more rigid, and both remain unmoved by our feelings.
+Your pet project may be a beautiful hack or a mere trinket, but Spring Cloud instances from all over the world are still emitting steaming ProtoBuf packages.

 A dream